 A.Vogel Flu Coach

-Flu symptoms, they can arise at any moment!
+They can arise at any moment!

 You are sniffling, your muscles start aching and within a few hours you have a fever.
-You feel awful and shivery and you cannot do anything else than lye in bed.
+You feel awful and shivery and you cannot do anything else than lie in bed.
 Chances are that you were hit by a flu virus.
 Read below everything about the flu and if you still have any questions, do not hesitate to contact us.

 Krista, your A.Vogel Flu Coach